Where cancer can spread

 - chest infections

-- a build up of fluid between the chest wall and the lung called a pleural effusion – this in turn causes shortness of breath, chest pain and discomfort
+- a build up of fluid between the chest wall and the lung called a pleural effusion – this can cause shortness of breath, chest pain and discomfort

 Fluid builds up because cancer cells can cause inflammation in the 2 sheets of tissue that cover the lungs (the pleural membrane).
 The inflamed tissues make extra fluid and the fluid collects between the membranes.
 There may also be cancer cells in the pleural space that stop the extra fluid draining away.